 Ice: Apply an ice pack over the gauze and athletic support as soon as you get home, and ice as much as possible over the next few days.
 A dozen ice cubes with a little water in a freezer bag is undoubtedly the cheapest and probably the best.
 It will take a while for the cold to penetrate the gauze and jock strap, but you’ve got lots of time.

 Wound care: There may be a drop or two of blood on the gauze in the first two days, but no continued bleeding or seepage after that.
 Have a peek every once in a while to make sure all is well.

 The jock strap is just to keep the scrotum still and elevated for the first week.
 Take the strap off when you have a shower.
 You only need the gauze against the skin for the first two days.
 You may want to wear the jock on the outside of your underwear to avoid the rough cloth on tender skin.
 The support should cradle things nicely out of the way.
 We don’t want your testicles hanging down and banging around!

-Pain and its management: We provide you with acetaminophen (Tylenol) for the first two days, then enteric coated naproxen 500mg twice a day for the next five days.
-The naproxen is not just for pain.
+Pain and its management: You can use acetaminophen (Tylenol) for the first two days, then ibuprofen 600mg four times a day for the next five days.
+The ibuprofen is not just for pain.
 It also reduces inflammation, which often peaks around day three or four after vasectomy.
-People who get stomach upset from naproxen can substitute another anti-inflammatory like Celebrex.
-Those allergic to naproxen or aspirin can substitute acetaminophen.
-Remember, swelling is what this part of the anatomy prides itself on doing best, so take the naproxen for the full five days whether you think you need it or not.
+People who get stomach upset from ibuprofen can substitute another anti-inflammatory like Celebrex.
+Those allergic to ibuprofen can substitute acetaminophen.

 Sexual activity: No ejaculation for a week.
 If you don’t follow this one you void the warranty.
 (Just kidding, there is no warranty.)
 After 7 days you get to resume sex, but still use birth control precautions until the sperm counts show you are clear.